andriniainanekena/express-backend/README.md

     DELETE /characters/:id: Delete a character by ID

-The backend reads and writes data to user.json and uses CORS to allow frontend requests.
+The backend reads and writes data to user.json.

-Frontend
+   Frontend :

     Displays a list of characters with name, real name, and universe